neurorave/neurorave/index.md

 Despite the significant advances in deep models for music generation, the use of these techniques is still restricted to expert users.
 Before being democratized among musicians, generative models have to face their long-standing challenge: providing *expressive control* over the music generation.
 In the context of instrument design, this renders the integration of deep generative models in creative environments an arduous task.
 In this paper, we tackle both of these issues by introducing a new deep generative model-based controllable hardware synthesizer: the NeuroRave.
 We enforce the controllability of a real-time audio generative model by explicitly disentangling salient musical features in the latent space by using an adversarial confusion criterion.
 User-specified features are then reintroduced as model conditioning, allowing for continuous generation *control*, akin to a synthesizer knob.
 We further integrate this lightweight model into embedded hardware, resulting in a flexible Eurorack format interacting with other classical modules.

 In short, NeuroRave combines cutting-edge neural audio synthesis as well as customizable expressive control, allowing the musician to access neural synthesis through a flexible interface.
-All of our source code and additional experiments and results are available on a supporting webpage

 **Examples contents**
   * [Audio reconstruction](#audio-reconstruction)